python-caldav/caldav/docs/source/index.rst

   recommended practice the caldav library will find those URLs.
 A typical icloud calendar URL looks like ``https://p12-caldav.icloud.com/12345/calendars/CALNAME``.
+  If you encounter troubles with iCloud, try toggling between IPv4 and IPv6 (see [issue 393](https://github.com/python-caldav/caldav/issues/393))

 * Google: ``https://www.google.com/calendar/dav/`` - but this is a
   legacy URL, before using the officially supported URL